1coderookie/Kobra2ProInsights/docs/calibration.md

 Finding the correct retraction distance setting can be difficult and might take a few iterations, as it depends on various other settings and variables, so there isn't a general one-fits-all setting one could use.

 As this is a direct drive system, you need to go with small retraction distance settings.
-Due to the Volcano-like nozzle and the longer melting zone, you can try up to 2mm and still should be safe.
+Due to the Volcano-like nozzle and the longer melting zone, you can try up to 2mm and still should be safe (imho).
 Start with the smallest settings though!

 For finding out the correct retraction distance setting, you can print retraction distance towers, where different retraction distance values are applied at certain heights (kinda the same like when printing temperature towers).
 Before doing so, you should have figured out the correct printing temperature though.